Going to AWS re:Invent 2024?

 kubectl logs --since=10m redis-master-f46ff57fd-qmrd7

 Nothing is shown, as no logs have been generated in the last 10 minutes!
-Changing the time to 15m shows me all the logs.
+Changing the time to 15m would show us all the logs.

 kubectl logs --since=15m redis-master-f46ff57fd-qmrd7

-3. To see the last 5 lines of the logs only:
+Example 3: If we want to see the last five lines of the logs only:

 kubectl logs redis-master-f46ff57fd-qmrd7 --tail 5